yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Advanced_CPP.md

 ### Overloading `const` Method
-Another thing to know is "constness" can be used to overload the function:
+Another thing to know is "constness" can be used to overload the method:
 ```
     ...
     void printDogName() const {